California State Route 36: Route description

+Route 36 is defined in section 336 of the California Streets and Highways Code, and that the highway is from "Route 101 near Alton to Route 395 near Johnsonville [sic] passing near Forest Glen via Red Bluff and Mineral, via the vicinity of Morgan Summit, and via Susanville".

 SR 36 begins in Alton at an interchange with U.S. Route 101.
 It continues east through the communities of Hydesville and Carlotta before paralleling the Van Duzen River all the way to the town of Bridgeville.
 It passes near Mt.
 McClellan as it follows a curving path through the communities of Dinsmore and Cobbs, then enters Trinity National Forest.

 Once in Trinity County, the highway veers away from the Van Duzen River, and crosses the Mad River before passing through the communities of Mad River and Forest Glen.
 The route briefly bends north to intersect with the southern terminus of SR 3 before turning east again and entering first Shasta County, where SR 36 passes through Wildwood and Platina, where it intersects CR A16 and leaves the forest, and enters Tehama County.
 SR 36 passes through Rosewood and later intersects CR A5 before entering the city of Red Bluff as Beegum Road.
 SR 36 continues south as Main Street into downtown Red Bluff before making a turn east as Oak Street, crossing the Sacramento River and coming to an interchange with I-5 before turning into Antelope Boulevard and passing the Tehama County Fairgrounds as it leaves the city limits.